BM7001 - Scientific Frameworks For Research (2025/26)

 Module summary

-The module is designed to provide students with an understanding of skills needed for the planning, organisation and practice of research in science.
-Different analytical approaches to problems will be reviewed together with the need to consider statistics and quality control in the design of projects.
-Students will consider the impact of appropriate safety, ethical and resourcing implications in the design and operation of a project.
+The module is designed to provide you with an understanding of skills needed for the planning, organisation, and practice of science research.
+It will review different analytical approaches to problems and the need to consider statistics and quality control in project design.
+You will also consider the impact of appropriate safety, ethical, and resourcing implications in project design and operation.

 Syllabus